Al Iraqiya

-Al Iraqiya (العراقيّة) is an Iraqi satellite and terrestrial public broadcaster and television network.
+Al Iraqiya (العراقيّة) is an Iraqi state-owned satellite and terrestrial public broadcaster and television network.
 The channel is part of the larger Iraqi Media Network, and was set up after the 2003 invasion of Iraq and the ousting of Saddam Hussein.
 It is primarily an Arabic language network that serves upwards of 85% of Iraq's population, and is viewed by a significant percentage (about 40%).
 The channel currently broadcasts in the Arabic, Kurdish, Turkmen, and Neo-Aramaic languages and dialects.

 History

 The Iraqi Media Network, which manages the channel, was created in 2004 as a successor to Ba'ath-run media.
 The channel began under the name IMN as part of the Iraqi Media Network (شبكة الإعلام العراقي) project undertaken.
 The Science Applications International Corporation (SAIC) was the contractor for this Defense Department project.
 The channel received funding from the U.S. government and played a major role in reporting news surrounding the 2003 invasion of Iraq, including the execution of Saddam Hussein.

 On 31 May 2006, Ali Jaafar, a sports anchorman for the channel, was killed in Baghdad by unidentified gunmen.
 It's believed that he was killed due to his affiliation with the channel, which was supported by the U.S. government at the time.

-Included in the programming is the very aggressive Political Actuality program "Burning Issues" that tackles the very sensitive subject of terrorism in Iraq, hosting both the victims and the arrested/convicted perpetrators.
+Included in the programming was the very aggressive Political Actuality program "Burning Issues" that tackles the very sensitive subject of terrorism in Iraq, hosting both the victims and the arrested/convicted perpetrators.

 In 2015, the channel was upgraded to high-definition television thanks to a partnership with Imagine Communications, and two channels (Al Iraqiya News and Al Iraqiya Turkmen) were upgraded.
 In the same year, a law was passed that classified the channel as part of the legal framework of Iraq and the Council of Representatives.
 Harris Corporation took over the project from SAIC and completed—on time and in budget—two TV channels, a national newspaper, and radio stations.

 In 2020, the then-director of Al Iraqiya, Haidar Hassan Obeid, was dismissed from his position and was replaced by Abbas Hamzouz Jakhyour.